grafana/loki/docs/sources/best-practices/current-best-practices.md

 ## 7. Use `chunk_target_size`

-This was added earlier this year when we released [Loki v1.3.0](https://grafana.com/blog/2020/01/22/loki-1.3.0-released/), and we've been experimenting with it for several months.
+This was added earlier in the [Loki v1.3.0](https://grafana.com/blog/2020/01/22/loki-1.3.0-released/) release, and we've been experimenting with it for several months.
 We have `chunk_target_size: 1536000` in all our environments now.
 This instructs Loki to try to fill all chunks to a target _compressed_ size of 1.5MB.
 These larger chunks are more efficient for Loki to process.

 A couple other config variables affect how full a chunk can get.
 Loki has a default `max_chunk_age` of 1h and `chunk_idle_period` of 30m to limit the amount of memory used as well as the exposure of lost logs if the process crashes.